Home | Books | Articles | Shopping | View Cart | Contact | Site Map | Search

 In summary the old pawn racks were rich and splendid sources of the jewelry created by the finest Navajo silversmiths of their day, for their own people, and uncontaminated by taste and influence of alien people and cultures.
 If a piece of old Navajo pawn could talk, what a story it would tell of dances, ceremonials, and happy times along the beautiful way of Indian life.

-For your convenience, we have divided our Pawn Shop into two sections:
+For your convenience, we have divided our Vintage Shop into two sections:

-Our Pawn Shop contains contemporary and vintage items, sometimes with materials, date and origin unknown.
+Our Vintage Shop contains contemporary and vintage items, sometimes with materials, date and origin unknown.

 Most of the pieces have been previously owned but some are New Old Stock (NOS) that were never used.
 Many pieces have signs of wear and use such as darkened patina on silver and gold.
 Some may have damage.
 We will describe the condition of each item on its individual page.